kdtyler/National-Parks-Project/README.md

 - Backend: Node.js, Express, AWS RDS MySQL Database

 ## Running the Project:
+NOTE: The AWS credits for this project have currently expired.
+The project remains to show an example of a complete CRUD project created by the author.
 - Clone the repo: ```git clone <main branch>```
 - Install client dependencies
   - ```cd client```